aztecrex/presentaton-serverless-purescript/README.md

 - All logic is in the web page.
 It coordinates 3rd-party services directly from the brower.
--Browser-only applications offer elasticity and ease of deployment.
+- Elasticity and ease of deployment.
 Processing is offloaded to client computers.
 - Browser-only applications can be hard to integrate and require particular attention to security.